TRIMETHYLGLYCINE OR TMG

 Anti-oxidant and anti-inflammatory effects.
 These appear to be true, although I have not seen much medical literature about them.
 Perhaps more studies will be done on this in the future.

-DOSAGE AND CAUTIONS WITH TMG
+DOSAGE OF TMG

 For adults.
 TMG comes in tablets or capsules of 500, 750 and 1000 mg.
 Endomet Labs does not sell TMG at this time, but it is widely available in health food stores and on the internet.
 Do not take DMG or dimethylglycine.
 Only take trimethylglycine or TMG.